graphql/graphql-wg/rfcs/glossary/Appendix C -- Glossary.md

 > Request errors are raised before execution begins.
 This may occur due to a
 > parse grammar or validation error in the requested document, an inability to
 > determine which operation to execute, or invalid input values for variables.

+For more details, refer to [the specification definition](https://spec.graphql.org/draft/#request-error).

 ### (GraphQL) service